wildmountainfarms/solarthing-docs/docs/source/develop/graphql.rst

 :tree:`master/server/src/main/java/me/retrodaredevil/solarthing/rest/graphql/service`

 The ``/graphql`` endpoint is used to make GraphQL requests.
 There are many different possible queries to choose from.
-The structure of many of the queries are designed in such a way to make them easily usable with `graphql-datasource <https://github.com/fifemon/graphql-datasource>`.
+The structure of many of the queries are designed in such a way to make them easily usable with `Wild GraphQL Data Source <https://github.com/wildmountainfarms/wild-graphql-datasource>`.

 .. note::